survivejs/site/posts/06-react-books.md

 By the looks of the book will go through a wide range of React related concepts.
 These include development tools, third party libraries, JSX and server-side React as with so many other books.

+### Mastering React

+[Mastering React](https://pragprog.com/book/lfreact/mastering-react) by The Pragmatic Programmers doesn't have a lot of information available.
+So far we know that it will have 250 pages and is due 10th of January, 2016.

 ## React Native Books

 There's also an emerging category of React Native books and the first book has already been released and more are on their way.